PritamChakrabortyShuvo/Git/00_Git-Commands.md

 ```bash
     git reset --soft <commit-hash>
 ```
-Moves the branch pointer to the specified commit, unstages all changes, but keeps them in the working directory.
+Moves the branch pointer to the specified commit, unstages all changes but keeps them in the working directory.
 ```bash
     git reset <commit-hash>
 ```